 - Allergic reactions

 Supplemental hormones are sometimes effective in reducing or eliminating the pain of endometriosis.
-The rise and fall of hormones during the menstrual cycle causes endometrial implants to thicken, break down and bleed.
-Hormone medication may slow endometrial tissue growth and prevent new implants of endometrial tissue.
+The rise and fall of hormones during the menstrual cycle causes endometrial implants to thicken, break down, and bleed.
+Hormone medication may slow endometrial tissue growth and prevent new endometrial tissue implants.

 Hormone therapy isn’t a permanent fix for endometriosis.
 You could experience a return of your symptoms after stopping treatment.
 The most common pharmaceutical hormonal drugs used to treat endometriosis are:

-- Hormonal contraceptives: Hormonal contraceptives decrease fertility by preventing the monthly growth and buildup of endometrial tissue.
-Birth control pills, patches, and vaginal rings can reduce or even eliminate the pain in less severe endometriosis.
+- Hormonal contraceptives: Hormonal contraceptives decrease fertility by preventing endometrial tissue’s monthly growth and buildup.
+Birth control pills, patches, and vaginal rings can reduce or even eliminate the pain of less severe endometriosis.
 The medroxyprogesterone (Depo-Provera) injection is also effective in stopping menstruation.
 It stops the growth of endometrial implants.
 It relieves pain and other symptoms.
-This may not be your first choice, however, because of the risk of decreased bone production, weight gain, and an increased incidence of depression in some cases.
+However, this may not be your first choice because of the risk of decreased bone production, weight gain, and an increased incidence of depression in some cases.

-- Gonadotropin-releasing hormone (GnRH) agonists and antagonists: Women take what are called gonadotropin-releasing hormone (GnRH) agonists and antagonists to block the production of estrogen which stimulate the ovaries.
+- Gonadotropin-releasing hormone (GnRH) agonists and antagonists: Women take gonadotropin-releasing hormone (GnRH) agonists and antagonists to block the production of estrogen, which stimulates the ovaries.
 Estrogen is the hormone that’s mainly responsible for the development of female sexual characteristics.
 Blocking the production of estrogen prevents menstruation and creates artificial menopause.
 GnRH therapy has side effects like vaginal dryness and hot flashes.
-Taking small doses of estrogen and progesterone at the same time can help to limit or prevent these symptoms.
+Taking small doses of estrogen and progesterone simultaneously can help limit or prevent these symptoms.

 - Danazol: Danazol is another medication used to stop menstruation and reduce symptoms.
 While taking danazol, the disease may continue to progress.
 Danazol can have side effects, including acne and hirsutism.
 Hirsutism is abnormal hair growth on your face and body.